Welcome to the AIS World Section on Qualitative Research in

 References on Qualitative Research

 The following are lists of references which relate or are relevant to qualitative research in information systems.
 Please note that these lists mostly focus on some of the earlier works in information systems or classic works in other fields - these lists are not intended to be definitive.
-I recommend you consult a bibliographic database such as Google Scholar or Scopus if you need a more comprehensive and up-to-date list of the literature.
+I recommend you consult a bibliographic database such as Google Scholar, Scopus or the AIS e-library if you need a more comprehensive and up-to-date list of the literature.
 Also bear in mind that there is considerable overlap between the lists because some citations fit into multiple categories.

 The software "bible" for qualitative researchers is the